-The program is designed to be completed in 28 months of full-time study and is delivered through three integrated components:
+The program is designed to be completed in 28 months of full-time study and is delivered through four integrated components:

 The first 12 months of the program focus on online classes and coursework in which students explore the various organ systems, such as cardiology, hematology, and gastroenterology.
 Pediatric, emergency, and geriatric medicine are integrated throughout the curriculum as students work to refine their clinical skills and consider how learned material is applicable in real-life situations.

 All classes are taught by Yale School of Medicine faculty, who also develop the content for all coursework.
 Students attend classes using the program’s Online Campus, a portal that houses assignments, schedules, coursework, and the virtual classroom.

 During their first year, students also work closely with a mentor in his or her own community.
 Mentors assist with the development of the student’s clinical skills and provide the emotional support every student needs.
 Mentors work closely with PA Online faculty to ensure the student has access to the program resources.

 The Clinical Experience in Early Didactic (CEED) is a curriculum component designed for first year Yale Physician Assistant Online students.
 CEED exposes students to direct patient care in clinical settings and provides 120+ hours of hands-on experience.

 A preceptor will be assigned to each student and act as their guiding supervisor through the didactic year.
 CEED enables students to develop a practical understanding of PA skills and responsibilities prior to beginning the clinical year.